OptStartHeat

 FALSE

-Enable for comfort/daytime operation (Off = FALSE, On = TRUE)
+Enable of comfort/daytime operation (Off = FALSE, On = TRUE)

 xProcess